 on the details of

 Shramik Vikas Kendram (SVK) was formed in 1992 to undertake development work in Mahabubnagar district.
-Initially the Project Holder received a fellowship in 1994 from MV Foundation to work for tackling the root causes of child labour.
-The organization was further supported by the South Asia Poverty Alleviation Program of UNDP to carry out women development activities at Peddakothapalli Mandal.
-CRY first supported SVK in 1997.
-The support was directed towards eradicating child labour and enhancing livelihood options for the families in Peddakothapalli mandal and Kollapur mandal.
-SVK was supported by DRDA [District Rural Development Agency] and NCLP [National Child Labour Program] in its effort to eliminate child labour in the operational area.
+Initially the Project holder received a fellowship in 1994 from MV Foundation to work for tackling the root causes of child labor.
+The organization was further supported by the South Asia Poverty Alleviation Program of UNDP to carry out women’s development activities at Peddakothapalli Mandal.
+Initial CRY support was directed towards eradicating child labor and enhancing livelihood options for the families in Peddakothapalli mandal and Kollapur mandal.
+SVK was supported by DRDA [District Rural Development Agency] and NCLP [National Child Labour Program] in its effort to eliminate child labor in the operational area.
 The Project Holder, Mr. Y. Laxman Rao hails from Kollapur mandal in Mahabubnagar district.
-He also has experience of working on child labour issues through Mamidipudi Venkatarangaiah Foundation (MV Foundation).
+He also has experience of working on child labor issues through Mamidipudi Venkatarangaiah Foundation (MV Foundation).

-The operational area of CRY supported project is spread over 31 habitations in 17 Gram Panchayats of Peddakothapally mandal of Mahabubnagar district.
 Agriculture is the primary means of livelihood in the operational area.
-Labourers are not paid equal and minimum wages.
+Laborers are not paid equal and minimum wages.
 Most of the people in this area migrate to the city of Hyderabad and other states in search of employment.
 As a result their children are forced to discontinue their education and engage in different forms of work.
-Families are not covered under different govt. welfare programmes.
+Families are not covered under different government welfare programs.
 There are huge disparities among castes.
 SCs and STs are both socially and economically backward.
 With respect to specific child rights issues, the villages have high IMR.
-Main reasons had been irregular Auxillary Nurse Midwife (ANM) visits, inactive Primary Health Centres (PHCs), low Ante Natal Care (ANC) and low immunization of women and children, etc. There are 743 child labourers in the intervention villages.
-Schools face low enrolment ratio and high due to poor quality of education and lack of infrastructural facilities.
+Main reasons had been irregular Auxillary Nurse Midwife (ANM) visits, inactive Primary Health Centres (PHCs), low Ante Natal Care (ANC) and low immunization of women and children, etc. There are 743 child laborers in the intervention villages.
+Schools face low enrolment ratio and high drop outs due to poor quality of education and lack of infrastructural facilities.
 59 differently abled children need disability certificates.
 46% villages have not yet achieved 100% enrolment of children into schools.

-- Universalization of free health services for all children in the reference communities.
+- Ensure access to free health services for all children in the reference communities.

 - Ensure that constitutional rights of children are protected.